PhasesResearchLab/dfttk-2021/docs/source/Installation.rst

 Installation
 ============

 It is recommended to install DFTTK under the `anaconda <https://docs.anaconda.com/anaconda/install/>`_ environment.
-Under the anaconda prompt, one can create a preferred directory and then run
+Under the linux command prompt (or anaconda powershell prompt for Windows), one can create a preferred directory and then run

 - Release version

 .. code-block:: bash

     pip install dfttk
-    cd dfttk
-    dfttk config -mp -aci

-A folder named "config" will be created where running environmental info saved

 - Development version